EfeAbul/Churn-Analysis/README.md

 ## 📂 Dataset Description

 The dataset used in this project is `Customer-Churn-Records.csv`, which contains detailed information about 10,000 customers.
 The goal is to predict whether a customer will churn (leave the company) based on various features.
+You can download the dataset [here](https://example.com/dataset.zip).

 ### 🔑 Target Variable
 - **`Exited`**: Indicates whether the customer has churned.